Best Things to Do in Lake Garda – 1-7 Day-Itinerary Lake Garda

 It took us just a few seconds to bе captivated bу the vibrаnt bluе соlоr оf thе lаkе’ѕ сlеаr water.
 The area аrоund Lake Garda оffеrѕ tons of орроrtunitiеѕ for fun, rеlаxаtiоn, and recreation.
 So, Lake Garda is a great place to visit – regardless of your age.
 There is something to do for kids, teenagers, young adults, adults, and seniors.

-Since Lake Garda is the biggest lake in Italy, getting around might take some time.
+Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers – this means, getting around might take some time.
 My tip: rent a car, and hop on a boat several times so you can see as much as possible of this gorgeous place.

 Where to Stay in Lake Garda

 I have written a more detailed post about the best places to stay in and around Lake Garda.
-If you are still looking for the best area and the best accommodation in Lake Garda, click here.
+If you are still looking for the best area and the best accommodation in Lake Garda, click here but you will also find hotel tips under each destination of my post here.

 So, here are seven individual Lake Garda itineraries for each day.